-- 305 As has been highlighted in Chapter 12, the consideration of jurisdiction and applicable law matters is crucial in international family disputes when it comes to securing the enforceability of mediated agreements in the different States concerned.
-It may well be that the scope of mediation has to be adapted following this consideration due to the complications which the inclusion of certain additional matters, such as maintenance, would bring.371 - 306 Regarding jurisdiction in cross-border family disputes the question of international jurisdiction (i.e., which State has jurisdiction) needs to be distinguished from the question of internal jurisdiction (i.e., which court or authority has jurisdiction on a certain matter within one State).
-Multilateral treaties containing rules on jurisdiction regularly address only international jurisdiction while leaving the regulation of internal jurisdiction to the individual States. - 307 With regard to international jurisdiction in international child abduction cases, particular attention needs to be paid to the implications that may result from the combination of the two matters regularly dealt with in mediated agreements in international child abduction cases, which are (1) the question of return or non-return of the child and (2) the regulation of custody and contact rights to be implemented following the return or non-return.
-It is the wrongful removal or retention itself which creates a special jurisdictional situation in international child abduction cases falling within the scope of the 1980 Hague Child Abduction Convention and / or the 1996 Hague Child Protection Convention.
-According to a widely applied principle of international jurisdiction it is the court of the child's habitual residence which has jurisdiction to take long-term decisions concerning custody of and contact with a child, as well as decisions on cross-border family relocation.
-This principle is supported by the 1996 Convention,372 which works hand in hand with the 1980 Convention, as well as by relevant regional instruments.373 The principle is based on the consideration that the court of the child's habitual residence is generally the most appropriate forum to decide on the issue of custody since it is the court with the closest connection to the child's regular environment, i.e., the court which can easily assess the child's living conditions and is most suited to make a decision in the best interests of the child.
-In an abduction situation, the 1980 Convention protects the interests of the child by preventing a parent from establishing 'artificial jurisdictional links on an international level, with a view to obtaining ((sole)) custody of a child'.374 In this spirit, Article 16 of the 1980 Convention ensures that 'after receiving notice of a wrongful removal or retention of a child', the courts in the requested State cannot 'decide on the merits of rights of custody until it has been determined that the child is not to be returned under this Convention or unless an application under this Convention is not lodged within a reasonable time following the receipt of the notice'. - 308 In the same spirit, reinforcing the 1980 Hague Child Abduction Convention, Article 7 of the 1996 Hague Child Protection Convention provides that, in the case of the wrongful removal or retention of a child, the authorities of the State in which the child had his / her habitual residence before the removal or retention keep their jurisdiction on custody matters until a number of conditions are met.375
+286. First of all a few words need to be said about the jurisdictional implications of the wrongful removal itself.
+The 1980 Hague Child Abduction Convention protects the interests of the child by preventing a parent from gaining advantage through establishing "artificial jurisdictional links on an international level, with a view to obtaining [(sole)] custody of a child".
+301 According to a widely applied principle of international jurisdiction it is the court at the child's habitual residence which has jurisdiction to take long-term decisions concerning custody of and contact with a child, as well as decisions on crossborder family relocation.
+This principle is supported by the 1996 Hague Child Protection Convention, 302 which works hand in hand with the 1980 Convention, as well as by relevant regional instruments.
+The principle is based on the consideration that the court of the child's habitual residence is generally the most appropriate forum to decide on the issue of custody since it is the court with the closest connection to the child's normal environment, i.e., the court which can easily assess the child's living conditions and is most suited to make a decision in the best interests of the child.
+Article 16 of the 1980 Convention ensures that "after receiving notice of a wrongful removal or retention of a child", the courts in the requested State cannot "decide on the merits of rights of custody until it has been determined that the child is not to be returned under this Convention or unless an application under this Convention is not lodged within a reasonable time following the receipt of the notice".

-Nothing prevents the parties from returning to mediation once the child abduction case is settled to deal with these additional matters.
+287. Moreover, under the 1996 Hague Child Protection Convention, Article 7 makes it clear that, in the case of the wrongful removal or retention of a child, the authorities of the State in which the child had his / her habitual residence before the removal or retention keep their jurisdiction until a number of conditions are met.
+In practice, therefore, it will often be the case that, at the time when the parties have completed mediation and wish to have their agreement made part of a court order, the competent court regarding long-term decisions on parental responsibility will be the court of the child's habitual residence at the time of the wrongful removal or retention, which is generally not the place in which mediation has taken place.
+On the other hand, the 1996 Convention also provides, under Article 9, for the possibility of transfer of jurisdiction in such a case.
+This is all on the consideration that the two States concerned are Contracting States to the 1996 Convention.